ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** It's easier to go down a hill than up it but the view is much better at the top. — Henry Ward Beecher
+> **Citacao:** The more you lose yourself in something bigger than yourself, the more energy you will have. — Norman Vincent Peale

 fim do arquivo